sirdoombox/BannerLib/README.md

 ### Available Namespaces:

+Here are the available base namespaces in the BannerLib project - (each of them being a separate DLL) - The links will take you to further documentation.

 - [BannerLib.Gameplay](BannerLib.Gameplay) - Wraps various common gameplay features to make adding/removing/changing gameplay behaviour simpler.
 - [BannerLib.Input](BannerLib.Input) - Simplifies and improves the input system and prevents mod collisions when multiple mods are registering hotkeys.